Tyrone Power: Death

 Power was interred at Hollywood Forever Cemetery (then known as Hollywood Cemetery) in a military service on November 21.
 Henry King flew over the service; almost 20 years before, Power had flown in King's plane to the set of Jesse James in Missouri, Power's first experience with flying.
-Aviation became an important part of Power's life, both in the U.S. Marines and as a civilian.
+Aviation became an important part of his life, both in the U.S. Marines and as a civilian.
 In the foreword to Dennis Belafonte's The Films of Tyrone Power, King wrote: "Knowing his love for flying and feeling that I had started it, I flew over his funeral procession and memorial park during his burial, and felt that he was with me."

 The actor was laid to rest beside a small lake.
 His grave is marked with a stone in the form of a marble bench containing the masks of comedy and tragedy with the inscription "Good night, sweet prince."
-At Power's grave, Laurence Olivier read the poem "High Flight".
+At the graveside, Laurence Olivier read the poem "High Flight".

-Power's will, filed on December 8, 1958, contained a then-unusual provision that his eyes be donated to the Estelle Doheny Eye Foundation for corneal transplantation or retinal study.
+Power's will, filed December 8, 1958, contained the then-unusual provision that his eyes be donated to the Estelle Doheny Eye Foundation for corneal transplantation or retinal study.

 Deborah Power gave birth to a son on January 22, 1959, two months after her husband's death.
-She remarried within the year to producer Arthur Loew Jr.
+She married producer Arthur Loew Jr. later that year.

 Honors

-For Power's contribution to motion pictures, he was honored in 1960 with a star on the Hollywood Walk of Fame that can be found at 6747 Hollywood Blvd.
+For Power's contributions to motion pictures, he was honored in 1960 with a star on the Hollywood Walk of Fame at 6747 Hollywood Blvd.
 On the 50th anniversary of his death, Power was honored by American Cinematheque with a weekend of films and remembrances by co-stars and family as well as a memorabilia display at the Egyptian Theatre in Los Angeles from November 14–16, 2008.
-Also on display were the two known surviving panels from a large painted glass mural which Power and his wife had commissioned for their home, celebrating highlights of their lives and special moments in Power's career, The December 2, 1952, issue of Look Magazine had also featured this mural in a four-page spread titled "The Tyrone Powers Pose For Their Portraits".
+Also on display were the two known surviving panels from a large painted glass mural Power and his wife commissioned for their home, celebrating highlights of their lives and special moments in Power's career.
+The December 2, 1952, issue of Look Magazine featured this mural in a four-page spread titled "The Tyrone Powers Pose For Their Portraits".

-Power is shown on the cover of The Beatles' album Sgt.
+Power is seen on the cover of The Beatles' album Sgt.
 Pepper's Lonely Hearts Club Band in the third row.
 In 2018, Power was ranked the 21st-most-popular male film star in history.